bookofproofs/bookofproofs.github.io/_sources/history/20th-century/adian.md

 9. Devised the Adian-Shaeffer-Sullivan Method, which is a topological invariant of the space's fundamental group.
 10. Introduced new methods of integrating differential equations using Morse theory, providing a better way to investigate dynamical systems.

 Born 1 January 1931, Kushchi, Dashkesan District, Azerbaijan Soviet Republic.
-Died 5 May2020, Moscow, Russia.
+Died 5 May 2020, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Adian/)